emmanuelbernard/devoxx-cfp-userscripts/README.md

 # Userscripts for the Devoxx CfP hosted on cfp.dev

 Userscripts for the Devoxx CfP hosted on cfp.dev
+* removes the AI summary block
+* add colors to select blocks to improve eye navigation

 Known to work on <https://devoxxfr2024.cfp.dev> at 2024-01-04